slatedocs/slate/source/index.html.md

 ## Suredbits Lightning Payment

-Here is our custom drop-in solution in nodejs client for our API: <a href="https://github.com/suredbits/lightning-charge">https://github.com/suredbits/lightning-charge</a>
+Here is our custom drop-in solution in node.js client for our API: <a href="https://github.com/suredbits/lightning-charge">https://github.com/suredbits/lightning-charge</a>

 ## Suredbits Websocket Endpoint
 Here is the websocket uri for Suredbits: <a href="wss://test.api.suredbits.com/nfl/v0">wss://test.api.suredbits.com/nfl/v0</a>